 5) Login using Demat Account EVC: Users need to link Demat Account to the PAN before opting for ‘Login Using Demat Account EVC’.
 To Link Bank Account, Go to My Profile -> Pre validate your Demat Account.

-In case of Net Banking option, the user simply needs to login in to e-Filing account through his Net Banking access atleast once.
+Net Banking and DSC: In case of Net Banking option, the user simply needs to login in to the e-Filing account through his Net Banking access atleast once.
 For login using DSC, the user first needs to select the Digital Signature by going to My Profile and then selecting the option of Register Digital Signature Certificate.
 In the third option, the account holder needs to link the Aadhaar with the PAN card before applying to the option.
 Once the linking part is over, user can link his Aadhaar card by going to My Profile and selecting the option to Link Aadhaar with this respective account.